bnavac/kubestellar/docs/content/direct/combined-status.md

 LIMIT <limit>
 ```

-##### Aggregation with GROUP BY
+##### Aggregation with `GROUP BY`

-When there is "GROUP BY" and aggregation but no plain selection, this is equivalent to the following form of SELECT statement.
+When there is `GROUP BY` and aggregation but no plain selection, this is equivalent to the following form of SELECT statement.
 The [Histogram of Pod phase example below](#histogram-of-pod-phase) is an example of this form.

 ```sql
 SELECT <group-by column names>, <aggregation columns>